 Student Assistant Program

-The Student Assistant program is for those students who do not apply or qualify for financial aid.
+All degree seeking, admitted, and enrolled students are eligible to apply for positions under the Student Assistant program.
 Student assistant positions are similar to Federal Work Study in terms of job responsibilities and rates of pay; however, they are not supported by federal funds.

 LEAD Miami Program

-The LEAD Miami program is available by invitation to a limited number of students based on Office of Admission recruitment strategies.
+The LEAD Miami program is available by invitation to a limited number of students based on Office of Admission referrals.
 To be considered, invited students must apply to the program by the published deadline.

 Graduate Assistantship Program